Ants in the House & Warning Signs

-What You Need to Know About Ants
+What You Need To Know About Ants

 Where Can You Find Ants?

 Ants are more active in warmer temperatures, which is why you may see more of them both inside and outside your home during the summer months.
 In cities like Columbia and Greenville, warm weather throughout the year can extend this activity into the fall and winter months.

-Heavy rains can also bring ants indoors, as they search for safe and dry nesting areas – including inside walls and within crawl spaces.
-More than one million ants can live in just one colony, so it’s best to prevent them from choosing your home for their next move before it happens.
+Heavy rains can also bring ants indoors, searching for safe and dry nesting areas.
+That includes setting up colonies inside walls and within crawl spaces.
+Since more than one million ants can live in just one colony, it’s best to prevent them from choosing your home for their next move before it happens.

-To prevent ants, store all food in kitchens and pantries inside airtight containers and clean up crumbs and spills immediately.
-If you see a line of ants inside the home, wipe down the surface with vinegar or bleach.
-Don’t leave fruit or other items out on the counter, and wipe up water in the sink or other areas.
+To prevent ants entering in the first place, store all food in your kitchen and pantry inside airtight containers.
+Also, make sure you clean up crumbs and spills immediately.
+If you see a line of ants inside, wipe down the surface with vinegar or bleach.
+This removes the trail ants leave to guide the rest of the colony to food.
+And don’t leave fruit or other items out on the counter.
+Also, wipe up water in the sink or other areas.

 How Ants Come Inside and How You Can Keep Them Out

 How do ants get inside the home in the first place?
 They can enter homes through cracks in the walls and in between windows and doors.
 Cracks in a home’s foundation are a common entry point for these pesky critters.
-Homes with window air conditioning units also provide a welcome entryway and enticing damp hideaway for ants.
+Homes with window air conditioning units also provide a welcome entryway and an enticing damp hideaway for ants.

-To prevent ants from coming inside, start with finding and sealing cracks and holes in exterior walls and around windows and doors.
+To make it more difficult for ants from coming inside, start with finding and sealing cracks and holes in exterior walls and around windows and doors.
 Next, caulk around air conditioning and heating units to close entryways.
-Finally, prevent moisture build-up by fixing leaky pipes and faucets.
+Finally, prevent moisture buildup by fixing leaky pipes and faucets.

-Outside, you can minimize ants in your yard and on exterior walls and living spaces by replacing mulch or pine straw in your landscaping with crushed stone or rocks.
+Outside, you can minimize ants in your yard and on exterior walls by replacing mulch or pine straw in your landscaping with crushed stone or rocks.
+Also, trim trees and shrubs away from your house where they collect moisture and provide a path for the ants.
 When preparing for winter, stack firewood more than 20 feet away from the home’s exterior walls because the stacks will attract pests.